ion-ml/foa/ASSIGNMENT_ANSWERS.md

 The chosen algorithm used a Chebyshev chaotic map.
 Chaotic maps are functions that exhibit chaotic behaviour. more specifically, a Chebyshev chaotic map takes the cosine of the inverse cosine of a value.
 This produces results between -1 and 1.
 The Chebyshev chaotic map was found to be the most successful map used by Mitic, Vukovic, Petrovic and Miljkoiv (2015), which was why it was chosen to be reproduced within this assignment.

-In addition, the algorithm used by Mitic, Vukovic, Petrovic and Miljkoiv (2015) optimised standard functions.
+In addition, the algorithm used by Mitic, Vukovic, Petrovic and Miljkoiv (2015) optimised a series of standard functions.
 One of the most successful was Sum of Squares, which has been used within this assignment.

 ---